CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

         title="Example 01"
             )

-Running the exmaple will produce the following mesh with quad elements:
+Running the example will produce the following mesh with quad elements:

 .. image:: images/mesh2.png